debugcom/Hacking-F117A/README.md

 ### Hacking the mission

-The offered missions are generated randomly, and if your intention is to fly the secret airstrip mission, you would normally have to decline the offered mission repeatedly until the right combination is offered.
+The missions are generated randomly, and if your intention is to fly the secret airstrip, you would normally have to decline the offered mission repeatedly until the right combination is presented.
 As I found out, it appears to be quite rare (or else I was extremely unlucky), because I was not offered this mission after declining repeatedly (upwards of 20 minutes) - long enough for me to feel bored and sleepy.
 What would it take to reliably generate the secret airstrip mission, so you could play it on demand?

 Of the two games, I started hacking around with F-117A, since it was the newer and prettier of the two.
 The first step was to hack the memory contents using Cheat Engine.
 With carefull planning and scanning of memory addresses, declining the mission, then scanning again, I was able to identify two potential locations called the Primary Target and Secondary Target.
 By sequentially incrementing the byte at these two locations, and then observing the effects in-game, I was able to identify the hex values for the secret airstrips:
 ```